New hire orientation is one of the most critical processes in your business!

-I’ll be honest with you—we didn’t use our written Orientation System for a couple of years, while we were struggling for survival and necessarily downsizing during this “great” recession.
+I’ll be honest with you—we didn’t use our written Orientation System for a couple of years, while we were struggling for survival during the “great” recession 2008 and 2009.

 But I can tell you, emphatically, without our other written systems—that I’ve been encouraging other companies to implement—we would not have survived!

 I can also report that over this past year, as we have started hiring again, it’s been gratifying to pass by our conference room and see our production administrator directing our written orientation once again.
 Our company orientation also includes an hour-long video, along with tests and other tools to help our new hires to be productive on day one.

 Reading Materials for New Hire: